multisig-labs/docs.gogopool.com/about-gogopool/gogopool-primer.md

 ---
-description: A Decentralized Staking Protocol For Avalanche Subnets.
+description: A Permissionless Staking Protocol For Avalanche Subnets.
 ---

 # GoGoPool Primer